 - Line Fee (as a % of the total Trade $ outstanding)

-As a result, the effective cost will depend on the size and timing of transaction drive the overall costs.
+As a result, the effective cost will depend on the size and timing of the transaction that drives the overall costs.
 Outside major banks, this may end up costing more than a traditional overdraft.
-As a rough guide this may look like an all up cost of say 12.5% - 17.5%.
+As a rough guide, there could be an all-in costs of say 12.5% - 17.5%.

 Some good financial forecasting is crucial.
-If you do not understand your working capital cycle, talk to someone that does.
-Short term and pressured decisions in relation to financing, tend to be less optimal ones.
+If you do not understand your working capital cycle, talk to someone who does.
+Short-term and pressured decisions in relation to financing tend to be less optimal ones.